cra1gg/hatop/Sprint 4/SR3.md

 * Make sure standups are planned ahead of time so members know when to inform others of their progress

 # Best Experience
-The best experience in sprint 2 was completing the authentication for login and signup.
-This helped hook the frontend to the backend and made the project more cohesive
+The best experience in sprint 4 was seeing Micah's beautiful quizbuilder because it was better than anything we had built before